European share rally stalls ahead of ECB

 By Blaise Robinson

-PARIS, June 3 (Reuters) - European shares slipped on Tuesday in thin volumes and some benchmark indexes retreated from multi-year highs as investors held back from chasing stocks higher before Thursday’s European Central Bank meeting.
+PARIS, June 3 (Reuters) - European shares slipped on Tuesday in thin volumes, with a number of benchmark indexes retreating from multi-year highs as investors awaited Thursday’s European Central Bank meeting before chasing stocks higher.

-Expectations of fresh measures by the central bank to support the region’s fragile economic recovery and avoid deflation were cemented on Tuesday after data showed euro zone inflation unexpectedly fell last month.
+Expectations of fresh measures by the central bank to support the region’s fragile economic recovery and avoid deflation were cemented on Tuesday after data showed euro zone inflation fell unexpectedly in May.

-The ECB is widely expected to trim its refinancing rate, send its deposit rate into negative territory and launch a long-term refinancing operation (LTRO) targeted at businesses.
+Sources told Reuters last month that the central bank was preparing a package of policy options, including cuts in all its interest rates and targeted measures aimed at boosting lending to small and mid-sized firms.

-“In the current situation, the ECB has no other choice than to react,” said Mathieu L‘Hoir, strategist at AXA Investment Managers, which has 562 billion euros ($764 billion) under management.
+“(ECB President Mario) Draghi has been very credible so far, but with stock indexes at such levels, if he fails to deliver this week, the disappointment could spark a real pull-back.”

 So far this year, the FTSEurofirst 300 has gained 4.6 percent, led by peripheral markets such as Italy and Spain.
 Milan’s FTSE MIB index is up 14.4 percent year-to-date, while Madrid’s IBEX is up 9.1 percent.